kgrewee/roobie/README.md

 ```

 ### Option 1: Minified with external themes (Recommended)
 It is recommended to copy the `dist/themes/` directory to your local project to persist themes through npm installs, instead of including the .css files in the `node_modules/roobie/dist/themes` directory.
-The node modules theme files are included here for transparency.
+The node module .css theme files are included here for transparency.
 #### HTML
 ```html
 <head>